makingwaves-se-us/moduler2/README.md

 ## Add data attributes to your markup.

-This is what makes the module run on the page.
+This will initiate a module named "mymodule" and bind it to the element.
+A prop (color: 'blue') is then added which becomes unique to this instance of the module.
+Several props can be added, separated by a comma (JSON syntax).
+The prop will overwrite the default one defined in the module, which makes each instance of the module highly customizable.
+A module can be attached to several elements on the page.
 `<div data-module="mymodule" data-mymodule="color: 'blue'"></div>`

 ## Develop the framwork

+Things that can come in handy when further developing the framework:

 Start a simple webserver with the following command from the root:
 `npx http-server -o`